Classification: Kinase Inhibitor

 How to Take Abemaciclib

 This medication comes in tablet form to be taken by mouth.
 It can be taken with or without food.
 It should be swallowed whole, it should not be broken, crushed, or chewed.
-It is taken twice daily and your dose depends on why you are receiving the medication.
 It may or may not be given in combination with other medications.
 If you miss a dose, skip that dose and continue to take your medication as scheduled.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.